Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 ### Acknowledgements

 Silverblade ([u/Silverblade1234](https://www.reddit.com/user/Silverblade1234)) for his amazing work with the whole Champion series and for many healthy discussions around game design and other things.
-Also, for reviewing this work ,acting as a sanity check, and for his approval to republish parts of his work in this compendium, for easy access.
+Also, for reviewing this work, acting as a sanity check, and for his approval to republish parts of his work in this compendium, for easy access.

 The [WC5E](https://www.reddit.com/r/wc5e/) project.
 My own *Warcraft* homebrew journey started with that project, mainly creating monsters for their monster manual, but also taking part in their 3.0 class revamp.
 Even though I am no longer part of that project, I have utter respect for their continued work.